magicbug/Cloudlog/README.md

 ## QSL Card Labels

 I've started building out some scripts to generate labels for sticking on QSL Cards, at the moment it supports 24 label sheets, but theres no reason for it not to support more, these can be found at [Cloudlog-Labels](https://github.com/magicbug/cloudlog-labels)

+## Contributing

+If you would like to contributing in anyway to Cloudlog then its most appreciated, this has been developed in free time, help coding new features or writing documentation is always useful.

+Please note that Cloudlog was built using [Codeigniter](https://ellislab.com/codeigniter/user-guide/) version 2 and uses a rather old version of the Bootstrap UI v1.4.0 documentation is available for this when building components.

+If you are writing code all javascript and css should be pleased within the js & css folders not within the views where possible.

 ## Copyright / Licence